MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 #### One simple way of fitting the model

-1. Draw a large random sample from the “prior” probability distribution on the parameters.
+1. Draw a large random sample from the â€œpriorâ€ probability distribution on the parameters.
-2. Plug in each draw into the generative model which generates a vector of “fake” data.
+2. Plug in each draw into the generative model which generates a vector of â€œfakeâ€ data.

 #### Original capture re-capture using approximate Bayesian Computation